 Green Gown Award

-- Winner of two UK Green Gown Awards for institutional development and curriculum change in 2008 and 2010
+- Winner of three UK Green Gown Awards for institutional development and curriculum change in 2008 and 2010 and research with impact in 2019

 Regional Centre of Expertise